systopia/de.systopia.remoteevent/docs/configuration.md

 within CiviCRM's event configuration UI.
 It will provide you with several options and settings, under the tabs "Online-Registration (CiviRemote)" and "Workshops".
-Most notably if you would like to use the remote event features at all, to disable native CiviCRM online registration, use alternative event-locations or external identification to your event.
+Most notably if you would like to use the remote event features at all, or to disable native CiviCRM online registration, use alternative event-locations or external identification to your event.

 Beneath you find two segments for registration profiles.
 One for the initial registration and the other for editing registrations.
 We think that the labels and help-pop-ups are telling you enough to understand your options.
-At least we hope so :)

 The "Registration Restrictions" allow you configurations regarding when registration is available, if a registration requires manual review and if